muffindud/FLFA-Lab-Work/reports/REPORT_LAB_3.md

 ## Theory:
 The laboratory work is implemented on the following token dictionary:
 ##### NOTES:
-1. The order in which tokens are deffined is important.
+1. The order in which tokens are defined is important.

 ```py
 tokens = {